wfmackey/absmapsdata/README.md

 ## How does this package do the-things-it-does

-The `absmapsdata` package simple holds compressed and easy to use data (`sf` objects) for you use.
+The `absmapsdata` package simply holds compressed and easy to use data (`sf` objects) for you use.

 It is a data-only-based sibling of `absmaps`, which holds functionality